mnemnion/loon/notes/bluesky/bridge.md

 In a clean default, you have no directory, or need for one.
 Perhaps you want to compose a tweet; the card is not picky.
 Typing `cd` and a return will give you your user directory, and put us in directory mode.

 `ls` launches **ls**, an interactive file browser.
-It prints precisely what you expect, you can configure it persistently on a per-directory basis, clicking around will select in various ways.
+It prints precisely what you expect, you can configure it persistently on a per-directory basis, clicking around will select in various ways. `ls` is launched onto a card, the interface looks like what happens when bash prints `ls` to a VT-100, there is a new card below all the action.
+Navigation between cards is done using chord-arrows or by clicking.

+I hope you're nodding along.
+To help you picture it: a card can be less than a screen, or a full screen.
+If it's more than a screen, it's still only a screen big.
+So an `ls` call on a huge directory, you get the first page and then the prompt on your next card.
+You want more, you upcard, scroll around, then downcard.
+Capiche?
+Molto bem.

+There is no strange, legacy paper trail of terminal residue above you.
+Everything is on a card, cards are a screen tall but can contain multitudes, and wake up when you visit them.

+What that means, depends on the program that is the card.
+The simplest card, like `cat foo.txt`, just has some text on it.
+Would you expect to be able to edit on a cat card?
+No. Copy, of course.

+A more complex card might contain several screens of data, and wake up enough to let you scroll around in it and select something.
+A long cat would do this.
+A card containing a video would offer you controls to replay it, or edit it.
+Depends on what you were doing with that card.

+Wait a video?
+I thought we were in the Matrix?
+We're not on a terminal, though we're using an evolution of the xterm protocol to drive the bridge.
+It's not challenging to request a frame of cells and render pixels onto it using graphics acceleration, requesting a fractional number of cells is what's impossible.
+Normally our bridge will want to render text into cells, but exceptions are normal among the Fleet.